ixanza/tranquility/README.md

 ## Preamble

-Just some jank with JK's Skyrim, full Simonrim suite, full Creation Club content and custom difficulty modification.
-Shilling $20 to Bethesda for the Anniversary Upgrade is **REQUIRED**.
+A complete overhaul of Skyrim, Tranquility is a modlist aimed at people wanting an easy to learn but hard to master playthrough.
+It features the full Simonrim suite of mods, no nudity, complete Creation Club support ($20 for Anniversary Upgrade is required), body and armor physics.

 The complete modlist can be found [here](https://loadorderlibrary.com/lists/tranquility).

 ## System Requirements

-Download Size: 102GB
+Download Size: 90.6GB
-Install Size: 129GB
+Install Size: 129.8GB

 Tranquility is a mid- to high-end list in terms of graphics.
 A minimum of 6GB VRAM is required to play smoothly (60fps) on 1080p and 8GB VRAM to play smoothly (60fps) on 1440p.